The Complete Guide

 Born 1991 or later

 Relax!
-Your time will come to join the CareShield Life family.
+Your time will come to join the CareShield Life family, and receive long-term care coverage.
 Wait until you’re 30 to receive the enrollment letter.

 Since You Can’t Opt Out, Learn Why CareShield Life is Not That Bad After All